From Sonic Retro

 |Maximum rings, Act 3: 28 + 110|

 |← Spring Yard Zone | Star Light Zone →|

-Labyrinth Zone, the fourth zone in Sonic the Hedgehog, is a ruin-like maze zone, most of which is underwater.
-It features many spikes, Fire-Breathing Statues, and water-driven contraptions.
-The greatest hazard of this zone is not the enemies or the traps, but the water.
+Labyrinth Zone is a ruin-like maze, most of which is underwater.
+It features many spears that protrude from the walls and floors, chained spike balls, Fire-Breathing Statues, fast water slides, and water-driven contraptions.
+The greatest hazard of this Zone is not the enemies or the traps, but the water.
 Sonic, being a hedgehog, is terrible at swimming.
 After staying underwater for a limited amount of time (18 seconds, with warning bells at 5, 10, and 15 seconds), a countdown begins (5 breaths/about 12 seconds), at the end of which Sonic automatically drowns.
 Collecting air bubbles found in certain points resets the counter and prevents Sonic from drowning.
 This element has found its way into many more Sonic games, much to the dismay of most players.

-This zone was originally supposed to be the second zone instead of the fourth, according to the unaltered Level Select menu.
+This Zone was originally supposed to be the second Zone instead of the fourth, according to the unaltered Level Select menu in REV00.
 It is theorized to have been switched with Marble Zone in terms of level placement due to its higher difficulty.

 |“||Explore an intricate maze filled with water.
 A countdown begins to let you know when you are running out of oxygen.
 Breathing in air bubbles keeps you from drowning.||„|

 |“||As for the air bubble idea, we were thinking of ways to make the character more unique, so we thought giving him some sort of weakness would be a good idea, and since there was a water stage, why not have him sink?
 So what to do when he gets in the water stage, we wondered, and after some deliberation we came up with the air bubbles.||„|

 |Burrobot — Mole bots that leap from the ground and then simply move back and forth in a small area.|